 - Remove the month and year tabs and keep the plates as a souvenir.

-However, if you have any of the specialty plates listed below, you must return your plates directly to the vehicle licensing office:
+However, if you have specialty plates, you must return your plates directly to the vehicle licensing office.

 In most cases Washington license plates stay with the vehicle, not the driver.
 The new owner can then retain the plates until they expire or apply for new ones.